-The Department of Economics at the Darla Moore School of Business has a well-established
+The Department of Economics at the Moore School has a well-established doctoral program

 Doctoral Program in Economics

 The Ph.D. in Economics program will next admit students during the 2019-2020 academic

 For detailed information about requirements, application process, and admissions timeline,

 as well as contact information for questions regarding the application/admission process,

 please visit the Admission Requirements.

 For more information about the Ph.D. in Economics program, please contact Orgul Ozturk, faculty coordinator for this program, at email@example.com or 803-777-4904.

 Each candidate must complete 48 hours of course work with at least a "B" average and 12

 hours of dissertation credit to satisfy the university's Graduate School requirements